 Rough calluses?
 Try a pineapple foot mask

-The layers of skin on heels can get thickkkk if you don’t stay on top of it!
+The layers of skin on heels can get thickkkk if you don't stay on top of it!
 Pineapple is a rich source of bromelain, an enzyme that helps break down dead skin cells, making it especially effective on the hardened spots of skin on our soles and heels.
-Follow with a scrub to easily remove the skin buildup.
+Start with a foot soak to soften things up, then follow the mask with a foot scrub to easily remove the skin buildup.

-Follow with a foot scrub.
+Then scrub with one of these scrub recipes.
 Or if you were using fresh pineapple, take a strip of the peel and rub the flesh side onto calluses for a minute then rinse.

 Cracked heels?
 Try an olive oil honey foot mask